 User Guide: RTK Base Station

-This product is compatible but doesn’t include triple band GNSS antenna, which is necessary to use the product.
+This product is compatible with, but does not include, a triple-band GNSS antenna, which is required for operation.

-The initial configuration can only be done under Windows.
-Once configured, it can be accessed via other operating systems.
-Contact us if this is your case and you don’t have access to a Windows computer.
+Initial configuration must be performed using a Windows computer.
+Once configured, the station can be accessed from other operating systems.
+Please contact us if you do not have access to a Windows computer for the setup.

 Package